sharonpamela/advancedsolutionsbootcamp/flow_secure_app/flow_secure_app.rst

 Update **AppType** with a new category value **TaskMan-abc**.
 -------------------------------------------------------------

-Log on to the Prism Central environment and navigate to the <icon>hamburger menu.
-Click on **Virtual Infrastructure > Categories**.
+Log on to the Prism Central environment and go to the navigation menu > **Virtual Infrastructure > Categories**.

 Click the check box beside **AppType**.
 Click **Actions > Update**.